flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180425-18-05-25-volcano-blue-flames.md

     Scientists are now concerned the methane may cause explosions.
   card_citation: ''
 card_10:
   card_text: "Mother Nature has put on quite a show...
-Kilaueaa\x19s eruption has also generated earthquakes, gushing molten rock, giant ash plumes & sulfur dioxide.
-No sign when it will end, but scientists say its similar to one in 1955 that lasted 3 months.\n\n[view sources](https://smarthernews.com/18-05-25-volcano-blue-flames/)"
+Kilaueaax19s eruption has also generated earthquakes, gushing molten rock, giant ash plumes & sulfur dioxide.
+No sign when it will end, but scientists say its similar to one in 1955 that lasted 3 months.nn[view sources](https://smarthernews.com/18-05-25-volcano-blue-flames/)"
   card_citation: ''

 ---
 *   **USGS Kilauea Latest:A** [https://www.usgs.gov/news/k-lauea-volcano-erupts](\"https://www.usgs.gov/news/k-lauea-volcano-erupts\")